derril-tech/autogen-distributed-ai-chat-with-swarm-agent-architecture/README.md

 ### Pro Tips

 - **Be Specific** — Clear questions produce better results
-- **Use Multiple Rounds** — Default 2 rounds allow agents to refine their work
+- **Watch Citations** — Agent responses may include source URLs automatically extracted and displayed
+- **Use Pagination** — Navigate through all your threads using the Previous/Next buttons
 - **Explore Threads** — Continue conversations for deeper exploration
 - **Check Analytics** — Monitor agent performance and system metrics
-- **Export Results** — Save important conversations for reference
+- **Export Results** — Save important conversations as Markdown or JSON for reference
+- **Delete Old Threads** — Keep your dashboard clean by deleting threads you no longer need
+- **Read Markdown** — Agent responses support rich formatting including code blocks, links, and headings

 ---